Crelde/iotapoweredplants/README.md

 There might be some differences to my basil plant and indoor farming plants.
 Many indoor farming plants doesn't use soil, but instead of the soil sensor that I am showcasing it could just as well be a pH sensor.

 ## Component overview
-Here I have sketched the project setup, to get an initial understanding of the base components that make up the project!
+Here I have sketched the project setup, to give you an initial understanding of the base components that make up the project!

 ![](https://i.imgur.com/FTKDHhv.png)